jwaddi/CHEM501_Digital_Portfolio/README.md

 ```

-# Data Aquisition
+# Data Acquisition & System Design

-Data:
+The project employs two microcontrollers to handle separate tasks: high-frequency environmental sensing and wireless data transmission.

+### 1. Hardware Communication
+* Sensing Node: An Arduino Nicla Sense ME captures raw environmental data via the Bosch BME688 AI-integrated sensor.
+* Connectivity Gateway: Data is transmitted to an Arduino MKR WiFi 1010 via the ESLOV (I2C) interface.
+* Sampling Rate: Firmware is configured to sample at 1Hz, providing high-resolution granularity to capture rapid indoor air quality shifts.

+### 2. Data Flow & Storage
+The MKR WiFi 1010 acts as an MQTT client, publishing data payloads to the broker.
+A background Python logger subscribes to these streams and saves the data in two ways:
+* Session Logging: Data is appended to a session-specific .csv file for immediate ingestion and visualisation by the Streamlit dashboard.
+* Master Archiving: Records are simultaneously committed to a Master SQL Database (Stuffy_Study_Master.db).
+This ensures data is safely stored and allows for more efficient historical querying compared to flat text files.

+### 3. Database Management & Data Retrieval
-To view Stuffy_Study_Master.db please download the DB browser for SQLite.
+To inspect the historical archives, it is recommended to use DB Browser for SQLite.

-### Database files
-To view the master database file:
-* File name: `Stuffy_Study_Master.db`
+* File Name: Stuffy_Study_Master.db
-* Recommended tool: DB Browser for SQLite

-This database contains all recorded sensor data across sessions.

-### Guidance for using the SQLite Database
-The tables can be viewed from the *Browse Data tab*, followed by choosing the desired table from the drop down menu just under the tabs.
+* Viewing Tables: Navigate to the Browse Data tab and select the desired table from the drop-down menu.

-The *Database Structure* tab provides a general overview of the tables inside the database.
+* Database Structure: Use the Database Structure tab for a general overview of the table schemas.
+* Finding Specific Data:

-If you wish to find a specific location, time or value please use ctrl (or command on Macbooks) + f and search for the desired variable.
+    * To find a specific location, time, or sensor value, use Ctrl+F (or Cmd+F on macOS) within the Browse Data tab.

-You can search for specific values using the binoculars and document icon in the same tabe as the table drop down menu.
-Once that is selected, you can then type in any specific value you are looking for.
+    * For more advanced searches, click the binoculars icon to open the filter menu.
+This allows you to type in specific values to isolate data points from particular experimental sessions or environmental conditions.

 # Streamlit Dashboard
 This repository contains a modular Streamlit dashboard development for **The Stuffy Study**.

-The dashboard allows user to visualise, analyse, clean and export environmental sensor data collected from student study spaces.
+The dashboard allows the user to visualise, analyse, clean and export environmental sensor data collected from student study spaces.

 ## Module Overview
 The Streamlit dashboard is organised into multiple Python modules to improve readability and maintainability of the code.
 Each module is responsible for a specific part of the dashboard functionality and they are all collated and called in the main `dashboard.py` file.